Weapons tests and over-water work mark positive steps toward new UAV roles

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Hellfire Tests, Flight Trials Clear Way For New Predator Variants".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Hellfire Tests, Flight Trials Clear Way For New Predator Variants".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.